 Uninstall 3-rd party camera

-There are more than 1000 camera applications claims to supercharge your photos, few of them might actually work but rest are plain junk.
-When you use a third party camera app it could be the main reason “Unfortunately Camera has stopped working” prompt appears.
+There are more than 1000 camera applications claims to supercharge your photos, few of them might actually work but rest is plain junk.
+When you use a third-party camera app it could be the main reason “Unfortunately Camera has stopped working” prompt appears.
 Remove any third party Camera applications and use the default one.

 Also check what kind of permission camera app does require, in case of third party camera app go to its settings and allow it to use camera and storage.